 - Be individually questioned regarding the purpose and intent of their decision to renounce.

 Answering these questions honestly and in one's best interests is critically important.39 The answers to particular questions given before the U.S. Consulate General can have far-reaching consequences for both the renouncing individual and their family.
 Having said that, many individuals pursuing the renunciation process request a U.S. trained and licensed attorney accompany them for the interview.
-If properly admitted, U.S. legal counsel may accompany the renouncing individual to the hearing.
+If properly admitted and the individual Consulate approves, U.S. legal counsel may accompany the renouncing individual to the hearing.
 The presence of competent and qualified legal counsel can provide a great deal of comfort to what can be an intense, emotional event.

 Conclusion: Final thoughts